RIP-Skillan/Mini-Job-Board/README.md

     differently to imporove readablitly.

 ## 🛠 Questions?
 (Context: This project was based a task assigned to me.
-This questions are meant for assigners to review)
+These questions are meant for assigners to review)
  1. About the "Route Validation" for Job Details page, should we build it such a way that even editing the url with /jobs/[id] manually would result in a valid page?
 If so i would use a onMounted() lifecycle hook to callback an asnync function that would validate the route.